osjoberg/HtmlPerformanceKit/Readme.md

 ## Performance
 HtmlPerformanceKit is currently about 6-11x faster than AngleSharp, HtmlAgilityPack and CsQuery in my benchmarks.
 This is probably because theese libraries construct a full DOM for the entire document in memory while HtmlPerformanceKit streams tokens as they are read and decoded.
 Theese libraries features a much more user-friendly API and are more battle-tested.
-If you are not concerned about performance, you should probably use one of those libraries instead.
+If you are not concerned about performance, you should probably use one of those instead.

-HtmlPerformanceKit is currentlly about 3x faster than HtmlParserSharp, which is the closest competitor both in performance and in features.
+HtmlPerformanceKit is currently about 3x faster than HtmlParserSharp, which is the closest competitor both in performance and in features.

 ## Example usage
 ```csharp